kiryst/BRAVE/README.md

 ## Installation

-BRAVE runs in R code, using python, MAFFT and ESM2
+BRAVE runs in R code, using python, MAFFT and ESM2.
+It was successfully tested on Biowulf HPC.

 ### Create CoViPaD Environment